oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - try to conceive an application as independent modules with separate concerns.
 An example of this approach is Unix command line tools that can be used alone, or combined in various ways.
 It's not always easy or possible for web applications, but we had some success with SOFA (an earlier MELD application) using Solid (LDP) for data storage, and chainable command line tools for various features.

-- don't let technical debt accumulate.
+- don't let too much technical debt accumulate (for some value of "too much").

 ## Run time error detection and reporting

 Run time error detection  and reporting in the MELD libraries, and sometimes in the underlying React/Redux libraries, was very patchy.
 This would result in applications failing for no apparent reason, or failing for indicated reasons that have no discernible connection with what the application is trying to do.
 This can make problem diagnosis and rectification difficult and time-consuming.

-### Mitigations
+### Suggested mitigations

-Mitigations here are common software coder practices.
+Mitigations here are common software coding practices.

 - don't fail silently.
 If something is wrong, or if an option is not (yet) implemented, report it.
 Such reports don't have to be pretty, just obvious.
 If possible, they should refer to application data and concepts, not internal software concepts.